-New York State Police Trooper Practice Test 2025 – Comprehensive Exam Prep
+New York State Police Trooper Practice Test 2026 – Comprehensive Exam Prep

-Question: 1 / 400
+1 / 20

-What is a seatbelt violation?
+What is classified as a moving violation?

-A charge for distracted driving
+A violation for driving without a license

 Next Question